sobakavosne/generator/README.md

 - [x] Create Buffer
 - [x] Create Scheduler
 - [ ] Create Client (full run usage)
-- [ ] Mark the phonesIO object on the heap to use it in the contact generation to avoid bufferization
+- [ ] Mark the phonesIO object on the heap to use it in the contact generation to avoid buffering

 **MySQL-generator usage**